Apostle Paul's Roman citizenship

 Additionally, citizens could not be tortured or whipped (scourged), nor could they receive the death penalty, unless they were guilty of treason.
 It is this right that kept the apostle from a severe flogging, in order to gain information, at the hands of soldiers (Acts 22:23-29).

-Paul exercised his right to a trial before Caesar to avoid be tried in Jerusalem.
+Paul's right to a trial before Caesar was used to avoid be tried in Jerusalem.
 If he went to the city from Caesarea, his murder would almost certainly occur along the way (Acts 25:1-3).
 Jerusalem also had many people who hated him.
 We pick up the story as he is brought before governor Festus:

-Once again, his Roman citizenship meant Paul could receive treatment the common person did not have the right to request.
+Once again, Apostle Paul's Roman citizenship meant he could receive treatment the common person did not have the right to request.
 He did know, however, there was another citizenship available to ALL that was of infinitely greater value than the empire could offer.
 To the church in Philippi he wrote:

 "For our citizenship is in heaven, from which we also eagerly wait for the Savior, the Lord Jesus Christ, who will transform our lowly body that it may be conformed to His glorious body, according to the working by which He is able even to subdue all things to Himself."
 (Philippians 3:20-21)